johntymuriithi/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod 751 cretes create directory with 751 permissions chmod --reference=olleh hello sets permisions of ollen as hello find . -type d -exec chmod +x {} + command adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+chmod 751 cretes create directory with 751 permissions chmod --reference=olleh hello sets permisions of ollen as hello find . -type d -exec chmod +x {} + command adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users. chown :school hello command that changes the group owner to school for the file hello